Charity Commission for England & Wales

 The Charity Commission for England and Wales is the regulator and registrar of charities and philanthropies in England and Wales.
 The Commission is a self-governing government department which is answerable to parliament.
 The Commission is also accountable for the implementation of its quasi-judicial powers to the High Court and First-tier Tribunal (Charity).
 It is responsible for making a decision with regards to organisations being termed as ‘charitable’ and whether it should be added or removed from the Register of charities.
 The Commission operates a clear officially authorised framework and works in-line with the published procedures and policies and procedures to make certain that it is impartial in its approach.
 As of 31 March 2016, there were total of 165,334 charities (in addition to 6,455 subsidiaries) and the Charity Commission regulated £70.93 billion charity income in FY2016.

 The UK Parliament, through the Charities Act 2011, gives the Charity Commission five statutory objectives.
-The objectives are:

 - To increase public belief and assurance in charities

 - To promote understanding and awareness of the operation carried out, that are for the public benefit